elastic/e2e-testing/e2e/README.md

 Then we need a manner to connect that plain English feature specification with code.
 Fortunately, `Cucumber` has a wide number of implementations (Java, Ruby, NodeJS, Go...), so we can choose one of them to implement our tests.

-We are going to use Golang for writing the functional tests, so we would need the Golang implementation for `Cucumber`.
+We are going to use Go for writing the functional tests, so we would need the Go implementation for `Cucumber`.
 That implementation is [`Godog`](https://github.com/cucumber/godog), which is the glue between the specs files and the Go code.
 Godog is a wrapper over the traditional `go test` command, adding the ability to run the functional steps defined in the feature files.

 The implementation of these smoke tests has been done with [Godog](https://github.com/cucumber/godog) + [Cucumber](https://cucumber.io/).